-(5) Change in Control Benefits
+(5) Change in Control Agreements and Benefits

-We have entered into agreements with all executive officers, including Messrs.
-Bloem, Murray and Rajamannar, as well as certain key management employees, which for a two-year period following a Change in Control of the Company, as defined in the agreements, provide certain benefits upon termination.
-Such termination may be involuntary or may be due to a resignation as a result of a change in responsibilities or compensation.
+We have entered into agreements with all executive officers, including the Named Executive Officers (other than Mr. Broussard, whose payments in the event of a Change in Control are covered by the Broussard Employment Agreement, and Mr. McCallister), as well as certain key management employees, which provide certain benefits in the event the executive's employment is terminated by the Company without Cause or by the executive with Good Reason within twenty-four months following a Change in Control (as each term is defined in the CIC Agreements), or by the Company without Cause under certain circumstances prior to a Change in Control.
 Under these agreements, these individuals would be entitled to receive severance pay which generally is determined by multiplying the sum of each individual's annual base salary, and the maximum target incentive compensation payable to him or her, by a specified multiple.
 Messrs.
-Bloem, Murray and Rajamannar would each receive a payment in the amount of one and one-half times the sum of his base salary and maximum target bonus, in the event of a Change in Control.
-Assuming a Change in Control had occurred at December 31, 2011, the payments set forth in the table above would have been made within ten days of the termination event (or such later date as may be required by Section 409A) by the surviving company in the Change in Control.
+Bloem, Murray and Kusserow would each receive a payment in the amount of one and one-half times the sum of his base salary and maximum target bonus, in the event of a Change in Control.
+Assuming a Change in Control had occurred at December 31, 2012, the payments set forth in the table above would have been made within ten days of the termination event (or such later date as may be required by Section 409A) by the surviving company in the Change in Control.

-In addition, in the event of a Change in Control generally all outstanding options and restricted stock would immediately vest.
-See the discussion herein under Note 4 - "Stock Option and Restricted Stock Agreements."
+In addition, pursuant to the terms of the applicable award agreements, in the event of a Change in Control generally all outstanding options and restricted stock would immediately vest.
+See the discussion herein under Note 4- "Stock Option and Restricted Stock Agreements."